This post is accurate and up to date as of April 27th 2021 and will be continuously updated as the situation unfolds.

 Is there a requirement to quarantine or get tested for COIVD-19 in order to travel to Poland?

-From January 23rd, all international travelers arriving to Poland must present a negative SARS-CoV-2 PCR test in order to enter Poland.
+From January 23rd, all international travelers arriving to Poland must present a negative SARS-CoV-2 test (either PCR or antigen) in order to enter Poland.
 The test results must be less than 48 hours old.
 Any travelers arriving without a negative test must self-quarantine for 10 days.

 For travelers with a negative SARS-CoV-2 test, there is no longer any requirement to self-isolate.
 Furthermore, travelers who are vaccinated against COVID-19 are also exempt from the requirement to present a negative test or self-isolate.